hasura/graphql-engine/docs/graphql/manual/auth/authorization/permission-rules.rst

 .. note::

-   All of the above permissions can also be configured via the :ref:`api_permission <api_permission>` metadata API.
+   All of the above permissions can also be configured via the :ref:`metadata API <api_permission>`.